 Sometimes the fight for honesty can feel like an impossible war raging both within and without.
-When I get discouraged or fall back into the habit of choosing the easiest thing rather than the most honest (which I did with a friend just last week), I take a deep breath and remind myself: when I am honest, I’m infinitely more beautiful.
+When I get discouraged or fall back into the habit of choosing the easiest thing rather than the most more honesty driven (which I did with a friend just last week), I take a deep breath and remind myself: when I am practicing honesty, I’m infinitely more beautiful.
 I’m able to pursue what I love, be carefree in my passions, and ultimately connect more with those around me, all because I’ve stopped spending energy pointlessly trying to hide aspects of myself I once deemed as imperfect.

 It’s exactly this that Annmarie Skin Care seeks to embody in a skincare brand.
 I hope you’ll join me in being ourselves, wildly.